End of Semester

 - Clean up your files by attaching all paper to the appropriate section in the file and ensure all key documents have been scanned in and named into the electronic file folder in the appropriate section: BasicData, ClientCorr, IRS-TC, Misc.; and

-- Update the Amicus File Summary with any new factual information, deadlines, issues, actions taken, and suggested “next steps” for the new student attorney – Each year at issue should be set out separately and labeled using the correct “Status,” “Issues,” and “Resolution Method.”
-See Dr. Evil’s Amicus File Summary as an example;
+- Update the Amicus File Summary with any new factual information, deadlines, issues, actions taken, and suggested “next steps” for the new student attorney.
+Each year at issue should be set out separately and labeled using the correct “Status” and “Issues”

 - Submit the end of semester checklist form signed and dated to the administrative coordinator.

 (Applicable for non-returning students)

-- Send a transition letter to each client along with two copies of a new, two-page power of attorney (POA) form for the client’s signature, if it is a new client.
+- Send a transition letter to each client along with two copies of the two-page power of attorney (POA) form for the client’s signature, if it is a new client.
 If the client is an existing client with a Power of Attorney with substitution authority already on file, you do not need to send the client a new POA to sign, unless the signature has become illegible.
 Include a business reply mail envelope for client.
 Personalize the letter and keep in mind the evaluation of you and the clinic your client will be asked to complete.
 Advise the client of the status of the case.
 Remind the client of any additional information or documents that the client is expected to send to the Tax Clinic.
 File the letter on the electronic folder “”ClientCorr” as TransLtr(month and year – i.e. 0509) and the paper copy in the “Client Correspondence” section of the paper file;

 - Send a transition letter to each IRS representative with whom you have been working; however do not revoke the power of attorney.
-File the Transition Letter as TransLtrIRS (month and year such as 0509) in the electronic folder “IRS-TC” and the paper copy in the IRS pat of the paper file;
+File the Transition Letter as TransLtrIRS (month and year such as 0509) in the electronic folder “IRS-TC” and the paper copy in the IRS part of the paper file;